Start a civic revolution from your living room.

 • Interact: Have conversational discussion and debate about these issues with friends and neighbors.

-• Involve: Meet with local, state, and federal officials and institutions to ask questions, voice support, and flag concerns.
+• Involve: Meet with local, state, and federal officials and institutions to ask questions, voice support, and flag concerns about issues that matter to you.